HyperDbg/TRM-results/README.md

 ## CPUID Prime+Probe (CpuidPrimeAndProbe)

 This directory contains the source of the timing thread technique used in detecting the presence of a hypervisor without using any VM-exit (e.g., using RDTSC/P) instructions.

+## Performance artifacts (perf-artifacts)

+This directory contains code that is used to compare the performance.